sgdevmane/interview-guide/markdowns/nodejs/nodejs-questions.md

 ---

 ### Q96: How do you use MongoDB with Node?

 **Difficulty**: Beginner

 **Strategy**:
 Mongoose or native driver.
+This concept is fundamental in this domain and understanding it allows developers to write more efficient and maintainable code.
+It is commonly asked in interviews to test foundational knowledge.

 **Code Example**:
 ```javascript